advokaten/Remap-Canoe-Controller/remap_canoe_controller.hmod/readme.md

 Category: Controller
 -----------------------

-Allows you to edit the controller inputs used in Canoe and Kachikachi.
+This hmod allows you to edit the controller inputs used in Canoe and Kachikachi.

 ### Preconfigured:
 #### **Canoe:**